.

 ARTICLES

 • Bond ME, Valentin-Albanese J, Babcock EA, Abercrombie D, Lamb NF, Miranda A, Pikitch EK, Chapman DD.
 2017.
-“Abundance and size structure of a reef shark population within a marine reserve has remained stable for more than a decade.”
+“Abundance and size structure of a reef shark population within a marine reserve has remained stable for over a decade.”
 Marine Ecology Progress Series, 576: 1-10.

 • Bernard AM, Horn RL, Chapman DD, Feldheim KA, Garla RC, Brooks EJ, Gore MA, Shivji MS. 2017.
 “Genetic connectivity of a coral reef ecosystem predator: the population genetic structure and evolutionary history of the Caribbean reef shark (Carcharhinus perezi).”
 Journal of Biogeography.